avamsykiran/JavaReturnShip_9to11_28Nov2022to19Jan2023/JavaSE/README.md

             }

-    this keyword can also be sued to call one constructor from another constructor of that class.
+    this keyword can also be used to call one constructor from another constructor of that class.

             class Rectangle{
                 private int length;